hammadxcm/discord-hk/docs/bot-integrations.md

 ### Custom Bot Development
 For features not covered by existing bots, consider developing a custom bot using the TypeScript framework in this repository.

-## ⚙️ Enhanced Configuration Templ
+## ⚙️ Enhanced Configuration Templat